TriKro/rsb-content/part2-the_index/tags--other-frameworks.md

 ## **Using the Business Model Canvas**

-The Business Model Canvas is a very popular framework that identifies 9 basic building blocks of any business model and asks us to make assumptions as to what our business will be.
+The Business Model Canvas is a very popular framework that identifies nine basic building blocks of any business model and asks us to make assumptions as to what our business will be.
 Those blocks are: